 - Disney Dining Plans are not available for purchase or free when offered during certain special dates (See Disney Dining Plan Helpful Information for more information).

 Some people prefer to stay off property, because it saves them money.
 How much money?
-I don't know, but based on my experience, the difference is minimal unless your staff off property is free, because you're staying at a friend's house or something.
-If you need help cutting costs, go to "How To Go To WDW On A Very Low Budget" for some useful tips.
+I do not know, but based on my experience, the difference is minimal unless your stay off property is free, because you are staying at a friend's house or something.
+If you need help cutting costs, go to "Tips On How To Go To WDW On A Limited Budget" for some useful tips.